Your bread and butter is no bread and butter

 The Pescetarian diet is basically a neurologists dream – lower in carbohydrates and high in beneficial omega-3 fats.
-How best to preserve mental faculties as we age is a hotly debated topic.
-One wing of the emerging science surrounding dementia and Alzheimer’s blames cognitive decline on refined and processed grains which chronically elevate blood sugar levels.
-Neurologists like Dr. David Perlmutter argue that regulating intake of the grains that spike blood sugar, while also getting plenty of omega-3 fats, helps keep the brain young.
-Our view is that some deal better with carbohydrates than do others, but the Pescetarian camp is prone to elevated blood sugar when eating a carbohydrate rich diet.
+Peer reviewed studies like the 2020 PREDICT-1 Trial teach us that some deal better with carbohydrates than do others, and the Pescetarian camp is prone to elevated blood sugar when eating a carbohydrate rich diet.

-Their best diet is lower in carbs, but only the ones that have a big impact on the insulin response.
+Their best diet is lower in high glycemic carbs, but only the ones that have a big impact on the insulin response.
 Bottom line for Pescetarians is yams are fine, white potatoes and grains might be more of an issue.
-But here’s the rub – with the exception of avoiding dairy, Pescetarians best not fall under the spell of the Paleo camp, who are the usual standard bearers of low carb diets.
+But here’s the rub – with the exception of avoiding dairy, Pescetarians best not fall under the spell of the Paleo camp, a diet with very little science to support it.
 Paleo doesn’t fit the Pescetarian model because Pescetarians are prone to see cholesterol markers get too high on a diet high in saturated fat.
 Rather than ordering a Butcher Box, Pescetarians will want a freezer full of Wild Salmon from Bristol Bay instead.